 “Cool, but what did it cost us?”

-Another very common trap many marketers fall into when measuring performance is focusing exclusively on the results side of the ROI equation.
+Another common trap marketers fall into when measuring performance is focusing exclusively on the results side of the ROI equation.

 This might seem obvious — after all, ROI is a simple equation: results divided by investments.